-(1. On behalf of his or her principal that are usual and customary practices in the trade or business involved, if the principal knew or should have known of such practices;) (and)
+(1. On behalf of (his) (her) (its) principal that are customary in the trade or business involved, if the principal knew or should have known of such practices;) (and) (or)

-(2. That the agent had taken before on behalf of (his) (her) (its) principal that the principal knew of and by (his) (her) (its) conduct or lack of conduct impliedly approved.)
+(2. That the agent had taken before on behalf of (his) (her) (its) principal that the principal knew of and by (his) (her) (its) conduct or lack of conduct impliedly approved;) (and) (or)